-First, the Spoto press forces more time under tension and teaches you how to maintain it within the same range of motion.
-Also, it hammers the triceps, especially when you do it in a close-grip fashion.
+Much like a box squat creates two movements out of the squat, the board press does the same for the bench press.
+However, the Spoto press forces more time under tension while teaching you how to maintain tension through the movement within the same range of motion.
+It hammers the triceps, especially when you do it in a close-grip fashion.

 You have to recruit more strength from your triceps and front deltoids.
-The overall time under tension benefits all of your pushing muscles through hypertrophy.
-The muscles and nervous system must adapt to these new stimuli.
-As a result, you become bigger and stronger.
-Simple as that.
+The overall time under tension causes your muscles and nervous system must adapt to these new stimuli.
+This results in incredible strength an hypertrophy gains, meaning you become bigger and stronger.

 Your feet can be positioned either in front or in the back.
-Try both positions and see what fits you better.
-Both have their good sides, as well as disadvantages.
-Position them early and use the ground to your advantage.
+Both have their good sides, as well as disadvantages, so try both positions and see what fits you better.

 A closer grip will increase the range of motion and give you better strength through the bottom.
 This grip brings the focus to the triceps.
 Your chest and shoulders will remain involved, but this grip is known as one of the best ways to target your triceps.

 A wider grip brings a lot of pressure to your chest, but for a good reason.
 It is considered as one of the most effective ways to enforce muscle activity in the pecs major, as it shortens your range of motion.

 Wrap your thumb around the bar.
 Squeeze it hard.
 It will activate your muscles and send the signal to your body that you're about to lift, mentally preparing you to handle a heavy load.
 Try to maintain a neutral wrist position for a tighter grip.
 A tight grip with straight wrists will keep the barbell more in-line with the wrist and forearms.
 That provides a more balanced and efficient press.
 A crushing grip will enable you to activate more muscles and move more weight.